Gamify-IT/bugfinder-backend/README.md

-# Chickenshock-Backend
+# Bugfinder-Backend

-This repo serves to persist the chickenshock data in a db and to communicate with different Microservices.
+This repo serves to persist the bugfinder data in a db and to communicate with different Microservices.

 # Development